mnutsch/API-Connection-Examples/README.md

 # API-Connection-Examples
-This repository contains Server and Client side examples of SOAP and REST API connections in PHP.
+This repository contains Server and Client side examples of SOAP XML and REST JSON API connections in PHP.